-Key concepts of Sweller's theory are human working memory characteristics which have to be considered during instructional design in order to free as much capacity for learning as possible.
+Key concepts of Sweller's theory are human working and short-term memory characteristics which have to be considered during instructional design in order to reduce extraneous cognitive load.
 That will reduce cognitive load overall or enable increase in learners germane cognitive load.
 Both ways it should enable more successful learning.

-Various ways of reducing extraneous cognitive load have been suggested so far.
-Since they mostly origin from same roots as the cognitive theory of multimedia learning, they are summarized and explained in cognitive theory of multimedia learning section.
+Various ways of reducing extraneous cognitive load suggested so far are split-attention, modality, redundancy and expertise-reversal effects principles explained in the cognitive theory of multimedia learning section.